abdu997/prismPHP/README.md

 ```
 ### Timezone Setup
 The timezone key contains the value of the timezone you wish to use during the runtime of your system.
 It will be used for bug tracking and for the http response timestamp.
-Check which timezone name you want from the PHP docs website [here](http://php.net/manual/en/timezones.php). **This key cannot be null**
+Check which timezone name works for you, from the PHP docs website [here](http://php.net/manual/en/timezones.php). **This key cannot be null**
 ```php
 $GLOBALS['timezone'] =  'America/New_York';
 ```